Our blogs

 • Counting:

-• This week we have been counting in whole numbers steps.
+• This week we have been counting in single digit steps to prepare us for future division learning.
 Try to do the same out loud or with paper.

 • Draw a line with some marks on it like I do in class.
 You could write the numbers as you count up or down, then double check it to make sure you have said the correct numbers.